gSchool/mcsp-unit-oop/01-oop/04-getters-and-setters.md

 console.log(player.name); // Mario
 ```

 Great!
 We've hidden all the internal details and only exposed the parts needed by the outside.
+As a side-benefit, we've also eliminated any use of `this` which can be confusing for beginners, thus making our code slightly more readable.
 Our interface now consists of three things:

 - A `name` property (read-only)
 - A `getStarPowerUp` method